Are NSAIDs Safe for Regular Use?

 Since really this is all about reducing inflammation, try to find other ways to reduce inflammation.
 One amazing way to do that is through dietary efforts.
 Try and follow a diet that is low in inflammatory foods.
 This could mean cutting out dairy or gluten.
 You can also do antibody tests that can show you certain foods that might be bad for your body and your system in particular.
 That could also mean avoiding alcohol, which can cause a lot of inflammation in the body.
 Keep those things in mind and try to eat a healthy diet.
 Opt for organic foods and avoid the pesticides and some of the hormones and other chemicals that can also be very inflammatory to your body.

-You can also try some of the natural anti-inflammatory things.
-A good example of this is curcumin, which is a naturally occurring compound found in turmeric, which is a natural spice.
-Curcumin has been shown to be a powerful natural anti-inflammatory.
-You can also incorporate other similar foods like ginger.
-Ginger is an anti-inflammatory and you can add it to tea, or food.
+You can also try some of the natural anti-inflammatory options.
+A good example of this is curcumin, which is a naturally occurring compound found in the spice called turmeric.
+Curcumin has been shown to be a powerful natural inflammation fighter.
+You can also incorporate other similar inflammation-fighting foods like ginger.
+Try adding it to tea, or food.
 Garlic is also a very powerful anti-inflammatory, and delicious to cook with.

 A lot of the other options might have to do with what you do to treat the underlying issue.
 If it’s a headache for example, and you’re taking ibuprofen all the time, talk to your doctor about other alternatives for headaches.
 It could be that you’ve got tension headaches that are being caused by posture, or poor eyesight, or it could be that you’re getting migraines that could be easily treated with a migraine treatment.